 Email aliases help enhance your security and protect your privacy.
 Hackers cannot learn your real email address from data that may have leaked on the web.
 Also, if you see that someone else is emailing you to that address you provided to the online retailer, you’ll know your info was sold, and you can disable that alias or create another.

-Solutions Bitwarden recommends include SimpleLogin, Anon Addy, and Firefox Relay.
+Solutions Bitwarden has integrations with include SimpleLogin, Anon Addy, Firefox Relay, Fastmail, and DuckDuckGo.

 VPN, or Virtual Private Network, is defined by the Electronic Frontier Foundation as: